How to track Android phone from iPhone?

 @rapidwalrus235

-If your goal is cross-platform tracking (from your iPhone to an Android), both solutions mentioned—Phonsee and Spynger—are common in the monitoring/parental control space and have similar core workflows:
+If your goal is cross-platform tracking (from your iPhone to an Android), Spynger is monitoring/parental control space and has core workflow:

 1. Installation: You’ll need physical access to the Android device at least once to install the tracking app.
 Both tools are delivered via direct download (not Play Store), so you’ll be sideloading the APK, then granting permissions for location, background data, etc.